metal3d/katenary/doc/docs/faq.md

 Yes, it's a possibility.
 But, it's not a priority.
 We have a lot of things to do before.
 We need to stabilize the project, to have a good documentation, to have a good test coverage, and to have a good community.

 But, in a not so far future, we could have a GUI.
-The choice of [Fyne.io](https://fyne.io) is already made and we tested some concepts.
+The choice of [Fyne.io](https://fyne.io) is already made, and we tested some concepts.

 ## I'm rich (or not), I want to help you.
 How can I do?